mtumilowicz/scala-zio2-grpc-workshop/README.txt

     * if the message is defined in another proto file, you have to use import `"myproject/other_protos.proto";`
 * updating messages
     * very simple to update message types without breaking any of your existing code
+        * old code will read new messages without issues, ignoring any newly added fields
+            * fields that were deleted will have their default value
+            * deleted repeated fields will be empty
     * rule: don’t change the field numbers for any existing fields
     * fields can be removed, as long as the field number is not used again in your updated message type
         * problem: future users can reuse the field number when making their own updates to the type